-Fiscal Year # of Applications Received # of Initial # of
+Fiscal Year # of Applications Received # of Initial Awards Made # of Continuations Made

-Awards Continuations

-Made Made
+2020 6,223 465 291

 2019 7,933 556 292

 2018 7,455 544 279

-2017 8501 501 340

-After an applicant is selected for an award, the applicant is provided with information for logging into the BHW Customer Service Portal.
-This web-based system will allow Nurse Corps LRP applicants to communicate with program staff and manage customer service inquiries, such as contact information changes.
+After an applicant is selected for an award, Nurse Corps program staff provides the applicant with information for logging into the BHW Customer Service Portal.
+This web-based system will allow Nurse Corps LRP applicants to communicate with Nurse Corps program staff and manage customer service inquiries, such as contact information changes.